Humphry Davy was a nineteenth century chemist and scientist

 1811: Faraday sends Humphry Davy a large bound selection of his notes on his lectures which impresses Davy tremendously.
 Davy took him on as his assistant due to a temporary blindness he had contracted after an explosion in his laboratory the previous year.
 (Davy was later to twice block Faraday’s election to a Fellowship of the Royal Society some say from professional jealousy).

-1813: Built a giant battery in the basement of the Royal Society of London made up of two thousand plates and taking up nearly 900 square feet of space.
+1813: He built a giant battery in the basement of the Royal Society of London made up of two thousand plates and taking up nearly 900 square feet of space.
 Davy then toured Europe with his new wife and his assistant Faraday.

 1815: Returned to England.
 Invented the Miner’s Safety Lamp which would burn safely even if there was an explosive mixture of methane and air present in a mine.
 Davy did not patent his lamp and some say that George Stephenson created the lamp first but that is disputed.
 Davy made Iodine Pentoxide for the first time, an odourless, colourless substance of high density.